Pseudolocalized Three-Dimensional Solitary Waves as Quasi-Particles: Localized versus Pseudolocalized Solutions

 Eq.~\eqref{eq:nonprobab} belongs to the generic class of Boussinesq equations (BEs).
 In different models of flows of ideal fluids with free surfaces or interfaces, different BEs arise.
 A generic version of Boussinesq's equation can be written as

 Eq.~\eqref{eq:BE} is a generalized wave equation containing dispersion in the form of a biharmonic operator of the sought function.
 The dispersive effects of the biharmonic operator can be countered by the presence of a nonlinearity, and as a result a permanent wave of localized type may exist and propagate without change.
-This balance between the nonlinearity and dispersion was first found by Boussinesq \cite{boussi72} and we shall refer to it as the ``Boussinesq paradigm".
-In different physical situations leading to the same generic class of equations, the nonlinear terms can be different.
+This balance between nonlinearity and dispersion was first found by Boussinesq \cite{boussi72} and we shall refer to it as the ``Boussinesq paradigm.''
+In different physical situations leading to the same generic class of equations, the nonlinear terms need not be the same.
 In fluid mechanics, the most general form of the weakly-nonlinear approximation for flows in thin fluid layers is discussed in \cite{Benney_Luke,Chri_WM}.

-Unfortunately, for the time being we are unable to find a two-soliton solution in the 3D case of equations of the type of Eq.~\eqref{eq:BE}, just as in 2D multi-soliton solutions are not known, except when the equation is simplified in one of the spatial directions (such as the so-called Kadomtsev--Petviashvili equation (KPE), see the original work \cite{KadomPetvi} and general surveys \cite{BulloughCaudrey,Degasperis}).
+Unfortunately, for the time being we are unable to find a 3D two-soliton solution for equations of the type of Eq.~\eqref{eq:BE}.
+Just as in 2D, multi-soliton solutions are not known, except when the equation is simplified in one of the spatial directions (such as the so-called Kadomtsev--Petviashvili equation (KPE), see the original work \cite{KadomPetvi} and general surveys \cite{BulloughCaudrey,Degasperis}; or the so-called ``Davey--Stewartson 1'' equation (DS1E), see the original work \cite{Davey101} and the derivation of solutions \cite{Boiti1988,Fokas1990}).